FootballerMMA/codepath-prework/README.md

 ## New App Idea

-My idea is for an app that combines **Spotify’s** personal music recommendations and **Musi’s** openness to all kinds of music, with an interactive comment system.
+My idea is for an app that combines various popular features into a new streaming service.
+It would have a personalized music recommendation system with openness to all kinds of music as well as having a comment system for users to interact with one another.

 ## Notes